-- No pupil below the Sixth Form may be given or allowed to drink alcohol while at the School (including in an adult's home) or at any School event in school or on a school trip. - Sixth Form pupils may only drink alcohol in small quantities (a maximum of two alcoholic drinks) as part of a social event for which prior approval has been obtained from the Sub-Warden and where food is served (more than crisps, nuts etc) and soft drinks are readily available.
+No pupil below the Sixth Form may be given or allowed to drink alcohol while at the School (including in an adult's home) or at any School event in school or on a school trip.

+Sixth Form pupils may only drink alcohol in small quantities (a maximum of two alcoholic drinks) as part of a social event for which prior approval has been obtained from the Sub-Warden and where food is served (more than crisps, nuts etc) and soft drinks are readily available.
 On such occasions, pupils may only drink normal strength beer, cider or wine.
 Fortified wine and spirits are strictly forbidden.

-Alcohol must not be served to a pupil at any School function, when there are lessons the next day.
-Effectively this means that alcohol may only be served, with a meal, on Saturday nights.
+Alcohol should not be served to a pupil at any School function when there are lessons the next day without the expressed permission of the Sub-Warden.
+Effectively this means that alcohol will usually only be served, with a meal, on Saturday nights.
 HMs should know, in advance, those pupils attending a dinner or similar event.
 Entertainment by the Warden or the Sub-Warden is the only exception to this rule.
 At events for pupils hosted by the Warden or the Sub-Warden, the rules on entertainment set out above continue to apply.